-Market The market value of securities owned by the Fund may go up or down, sometimes rapidly or unpredictably due to general market conditions which are not specifically related to a single corporate borrower or security issuer.
-These general market conditions include real or perceived adverse economic or regulatory conditions, changes in the general outlook for corporate earnings, changes in interest or currency exchange rates or adverse investor sentiment generally.
-Market values may also decline due to factors which affect a particular industry or sector, such as labor shortages or increased production costs and competitive conditions within an industry, or a particular segment, such as mortgage or government securities.
+Market The market value of securities owned by the Fund may go up or down, sometimes rapidly or unpredictably due to general market conditions which are not specifically related to a single security issuer.
+These general market conditions include real or perceived adverse economic or regulatory conditions, changes in interest or currency exchange rates or adverse investor sentiment generally.
+Market values may also decline due to factors which affect a particular industry or sector, or a particular segment, such as municipal or government securities.
 During a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.
 When markets perform well, there can be no assurance that the Fund's securities will participate in or otherwise benefit from the advance.